🍂 Giving Thanks! Get a free Amazon Fire when you sign up with Procare 🍂

 1. Motor Skills

 Motor skills can be defined as the movement of muscles.
-Most assessments will check to make sure your child’s fine and gross motor skills are effectively developed for their age.
+Most preschool assessments will check to make sure your child’s fine and gross motor skills are effectively developed for their age.
 Here are a few things teachers generally look for in preschool students:

-• Gross Motor Skills: Referring to coordination between large muscles, such as those in one’s arms and legs, gross motor skills allow children to perform physical activities like running and jumping.
+• Gross Motor Skills: Referring to coordination between large muscles such as those in one’s arms and legs, gross motor skills allow children to perform physical activities like running and jumping.
 Most preschoolers can balance on one foot and climb stairs.

 2. Personal Information